 GUEST SPEAKERS AND SPECIAL EVENTS

 In the afternoons, participants choose from a wide range of elective sessions with distinguished authors, editors, publishers, and agents.
-Because the Childrens Literature Conference runs concurrently with the Southampton Playwriting and Screenwriting Conferences, as well as with adult workshops in poetry, memoir, novel and creative non-fiction) as well as the International Theatre Workshops, evening events feature well-known authors, playwrights, and filmmakers.
+Because the Childrens Literature Conference runs concurrently with the Southampton Creative Writing Workshops (in poetry, memoir, novel and creative non-fiction) as well as the International Theatre Workshops, evening events feature well-known authors, playwrights, performers and filmmakers.
 The schedule of formal and informal social gatherings is rich—from author receptions to an open-mic night—with a few surprises, too.
-Previous guest presenters include the award-winning authors and/or illustrators Arlene Alda, Julie Andrews, Jules Feiffer, Peter H. Reynolds, Amy Krouse-Rosenthal, and Kate and Jim McMullan, as well as editor Cindy Kane, children’s lit historian Leonard Marcus, marketing guru Susan Raab, children’s lit expert Connie Rockman and award-winning poet Julie Sheehan, among others.
+Previous guest presenters include the award-winning authors and/or illustrators Arlene Alda, Julie Andrews, Jules Feiffer, Peter H. Reynolds, Amy Krouse-Rosenthal, Kate and Jim McMullan and Maryrose Wood, as well as editor Cindy Kane, children’s lit historian Leonard Marcus, marketing guru Susan Raab, children’s lit expert Connie Rockman and award-winning poet Julie Sheehan, among others.

 We’re pleased to offer graduate credits to eligible students.